 Sleep deprivation is a big issue for nurses, as well as those in other shift-work positions.
 Shift Work Sleep Disorder (SWSD) occurs when a work schedule goes against the body’s natural circadian rhythm, the 24-hour rhythmic output of the body’s biological clock.
 People with SWSD experience excessive or debilitating sleepiness while trying to adapt to a shift work schedule.
 A lack of sleep not only increases the risk of obesity, as seen in the University of Maryland study, but also infection, cancer, heart disease, and high cholesterol.
 These health concerns, coupled with the lower job-performance that may result from overwhelming sleepiness, make sleep an important topic across all shift-work industries.

 Shift work schedules are inevitable, as some jobs simply cannot be confined to a 9-5 timeframe, but employees and their managers can take steps to reduce the risk of SWSD and the associated problems.
 Employees should try to limit their caffeine intake, especially when nearing the end of a shift.
 When they get home, they should make sure they have a dark room to sleep in, and try to stick to a set sleep schedule whenever possible (even when they have a day off).
-Managers should avoid scheduling employees for several consecutive overnight shifts, and consider shortening the usual shift length.
+Managers, when using the online schedule maker, should avoid scheduling employees for several consecutive overnight shifts, and consider shortening the usual shift length.
 These small changes could make a big difference in employee sleep quality as well as, by expansion, employee job performance and health.

 The Price of Chaotic Shift Work Schedules by Chad Halvorson